lochsh/mclaug/content/froganna.md

 In Stockman (1974), The Irish of Achill, Co Mayo, cnádán is "burr"

+In Hamilton's irish of tory island it is burr or burdock

 ### craigean, cròigean
 https://www.tobarandualchais.co.uk/track/88600?l=en
 also has muile-mhathag

+cróigeán given as "act of footing turf" in irish of tory island

 ### cranag